 Whilst all care has been taken by IFI to maintain current and accurate information on this site, there is still the possibility of inadvertent errors and technical inaccuracies.
 The Trustee, AUSfund and its officers or advisers do not accept responsibility for the content of the site, any error or misprint, or to any person who acts on this information.
 Links to other sites are inserted for your convenience only.
 IFI is not responsible for the content of these other websites and such links do not constitute an endorsement of the site or any associated organisation, product or service.

 AUSfund works hard to make sure that you do not have cause to make a complaint.
 However, if you do have a complaint we will ensure it is resolved as soon as possible.
-If you wish to make a complaint please contact us using the details below:
+If you wish to make a complaint you can:

 AUSfund Complaints Officer